Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 George W. Bush regime created and paid for a brand new office at Health and Human Services specifically to coordinate preparation for and response to things like Ebola.

-A woman who heads that office and reports directly to Health and Human Services Secretary has been nowhere to be seen since this happened.
+The woman who heads that office, the woman who heads that office and reports directly to Health and Human Services Secretary has been nowhere to be seen since this happened.

-She's still on the job, even though three years ago she was embroiled in a huge scandal, funneling a major stream of money.
+She's still on the job, even though three years ago she was embroiled in a huge scandal funneling a major stream of money.

-Ostensibly a division of HHS to deal with outbreaks of killer diseases.
+So another department set up for crony corporatism, ostensibly a division of HHS to deal with outbreaks of killer diseases.

 And the budget for that department was used to pad a Democrat donor and his company.